Jdeandrade22/PicSweep/README.md

 ## Usage

 1. Launch PicSweep
-2. Grant photo library access when prompted
+2. Grant necessary permissions when prompted
-3. Swipe right to keep photos
+3. Use AI-powered features to organize photos
-4. Swipe left to delete photos
+4. Create smart albums and custom categories
-5. Use batch operations for efficient organization
+5. Sync with iCloud for backup
+6. Use private vault for sensitive photos

 ## Privacy

 PicSweep prioritizes your privacy:
-- All processing happens locally on your device
+- All AI processing happens locally on your device
 - No data is sent to external servers
 - Photo library access is optional and can be revoked
+- End-to-end encryption for private photos
+- Complete control over data sharing

 ## Contributing